Deprecated option included in OpenVPN client export

 remote-cert-tls server as type seems to be irrelevant here if you have a name to match against.

 #3 Updated by Jim Pingle about 1 year ago

 That should work fine for certificates made any time recently on pfSense.

 The only potential problem I foresee is maybe that servers with really old certificates may not be signed with the correct KU/EKU to validate against that.
 Though if they are that old, it may be past time for them to make a new server cert anyhow.
 I spot checked a couple really old server certs I had laying around from a long time ago, and one from 2009 had the right properties so it's probably safe to assume others do as well.

-#4 Updated by James Webb 11 months ago
+#4 Updated by James Webb about 1 year ago

 That makes sense.
 As you stated - if certs are being signed with the correct KU/EKU from 2009 in my mind it seems like a good inductive assumption to propose that any certs since then have also been signed correctly, thus imposing minimal risk to any users today.